 The holiday cheer also spreads to Despicable Me Minion Mayhem and Super Silly Funland, where the Merry Minions will be spreading cheer.

 Over in The Wizarding World of Harry Potter, they're bringing out hot Butterbeer for the season at Three Broomsticks and Hog's Head pub.
 Los Angeles isn't known for a white Christmas, but the World of Harry Potter transforms each evening into a snowy village thanks to the special effects wizards at the park.
 Musical performances include The Magic of Christmas at Hogwarts and the amusing antics from the Holiday Frog Choir.
-Christmas at The Wizarding World of Harry Potter runs through January 6th.

-Outside of the park, you can visit Rock n' Roll Santa at 5 Towers Plaza on Universal CityWalk.
+Outside of the park, visit Rock n' Roll Santa at 5 Towers Plaza on Universal CityWalk.
 A 40-foot tall Christmas tree and LED icicles programmed to music are a backdrop to an eclectic variety of holiday performances on the outdoor stage, as well as diverse street performers.
 Festivities on Universal CityWalk begin the Friday after Thanksgiving.
-While there will be crowds, the most dynamic time to visit is on Friday and Saturday nights when a rotating slate of DJs spin holiday-inspired music from 7 p.m - 10 p.m. until right before Christmas.
+While there will be crowds, the most dynamic time to visit is on Friday and Saturday nights when a rotating slate of DJs spin holiday-inspired music from 7 p.m to 10 p.m. until right before Christmas.